timster85/python-for-devops-aug-2022/README.md

 There are many ways to automat.
 Many ways to do continuous intregration
 	GitHub actions
 	AWS Build system

+### GitHub Actions

+Designed for you to do devops.
+Build, test, and deploy your code.

+You can find tons of deployment recipes.
+As long as you have `.github/workflows/` it will run the file in yml/style format in there it will run

 ## Command-Line Tools